uperl/AnyEvent-Open3-Simple/README.md

 [AnyEvent::Impl::Event](https://metacpan.org/pod/AnyEvent::Impl::Event) and [AnyEvent::Impl::Perl](https://metacpan.org/pod/AnyEvent::Impl::Perl) (possibly others),
 although in the past they have either not worked or had limitations placed on them.
-Because the author of [AnyEvent](https://metacpan.org/pod/AnyEvent) does not hold the native Windows port of Perl in high regard problems such as this may pop up again in the future and may not be addressed, and may be out of the control of the author of this module.
+Because the author of [AnyEvent](https://metacpan.org/pod/AnyEvent) does not hold the native Windows port of Perl in high regard: problems such as this may pop up again in the future and may not be addressed, and may be out of the control of the author of this module.